Shrikantmangalam1/EDA_Project_Titanic/README.md

 If you find this project useful, feel free to ⭐ star the repo!
 For suggestions or collaboration:

-📧 Email: your-email@example.com
+📧 Email: shrikantmangalam2002@gmail.com

-💼 LinkedIn: your-link-here
+💼 LinkedIn: www.linkedin.com/in/shrikant-mangalam-75148126a